 And then gave herself up to him.
 The toxic green light filled her eyes and she felt herself slip away.
 The distant feeling of her body falling to the floor was barely noticeable.
 She had thought that death would be harsh and cruel, but it was… peace.

 Lily Evans died that night.
 She did not live long enough to witness the results of her wish.
-Tom Riddle's Killing Curse was unable to kill her son.
+Tom Riddle's Killing Curse was unable to kill her son that night.
 His Killing Curse rebounded because of more than magic, more than sacrifice.
-Lily Evans had unknowingly protected her son with her very soul.
+Lily Evans had unknowingly protected her son with her soul itself.
 For Voldemort, a being whose soul was shredded and twisted, his own magic rejected it.
 His body was destroyed, sending the monstrous wraith tumbling through the darkness of oblivion, yet still attached to the mortal world by a thread.
 Or rather, seven threads.